FIFA Women's World Ranking Methodology

 To correct the value for a home advantage, the rating points of the Home team are enhanced by a value "H".
 A glance at the historical results shows that teams perform better at home than away; the home teams keep 66% of the points, while the opponents return home with 34%.
 To neutralise this effect, a correction is made by enhancing the rating of the home team by a value of 100 points (corresponding to 64%).

 In friendly matches, the teams representing their countries are not necessarily the best a country has to offer, whilst it is clear that in the FIFA Women’s World Cup Final two “ultimate” teams will appear.
 As a result, matches held at important (qualification) tournaments are a more precise measure of the strength of a team than a friendly.
 This element is taken into account by introducing the Match Importance “M” factor.

 For matches during the FIFA Women’s World Cup final tournament, this factor is four times bigger than the value of friendly matches, and for World Cup qualifying matches the difference is a factor of three.
 So, at major competitions, a lot more rating points can be earned and lost.

 However, for friendly matches amongst the top 10 ranked teams, the prestige of these matches make them of more importance and hence also a better estimate of the strength of the teams involved.
 Therefore, the friendly matches amongst the top 10 ranked teams are awarded double importance compared to regular friendlies.

 Difference in Rating Points

-The scale of the rating points is chosen in such a way that the very best in the world can have rating points exceeding 2000, while absolute beginners score around 1000 rating points.
+The scaling factor is chosen in such a way that the very best in the world can have rating points exceeding 2000, while the absolute beginners score around 1000 rating points.